TLC BIRTH AND BEYOND

 Dr Jenna Evans D.C.
 IBCLC, CACCP, SPBAP

-Dr Jenna Evans has been a perinatal Chiropractor for nearly 10 years.
-She has increased the services she provides to her clients through becoming an IBCLC, Doula and a Spinning Babies approved Practitioner.
+Dr Jenna Evans has been a perinatal Chiropractor for 10 years.
+She has increased the services she provides to her clients through becoming an IBCLC, Doula and Spinning Babies approved Practitioner.
 When it comes to pregnancy, birth and the postpartum period, Jenna is one of the most knowledgable and passionate individuals there are.
 With a true desire for helping mothers succeed in their own way, she is an ideal practitioner for most mums.
+She also has two children who were both breastfed with various challenges, so she understands the stressed and overwhelmed mumma!

-Reasons to Seek out an IBCLC
+Reasons to Seek out an IBCLCPre-baby Education & Training

-Make a Booking
+Make a Booking |

-~A QUICK GUIDE~
+~A QUICK GUIDE to breastfeeding~

 Hand Expressing before baby arrives